How many weeks/months am I?

 Acupressure or acupuncture can also be of help, tiny needles can hit a certain nerve centre in the body, and this can be extremely effective in treating nausea.

 There are medical interventions that can help, you will need to talk to your specialist regarding ones that would be best for you.

 What is the average weight gain during pregnancy?

 Between 11 – 15 kg

 Use of Medication during pregnancy

 There is no medication considered to be 100% safe for long-term use in pregnancy.
 Each medication carries risks and benefits.
 Therefore, it is recommended that you:

 - Limit the use of medication unless you are severely impaired or the medication is recommended by your doctor.

-- Minimize the number of days or doses taken.
+- Minimise the number of days or doses taken.

 NovaSure endometrial ablation—a one-time, five-minute procedure!